valkey-io/valkey-doc/commands/bitcount.md

 web site simply calling the `BITCOUNT` command against the bitmap.

-A similar pattern where user IDs are used instead of days is described in the article called "[Fast easy realtime metrics using Valkey bitmaps][hbgc212fermurb]".
+A similar pattern where user IDs are used instead of days is described in the article called "[Fast easy realtime metrics using Redis bitmaps][hbgc212fermurb]".

 [hbgc212fermurb]: http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps